grnydawn/miles-credit/docs/source/index.rst

 MILES-CREDIT documentation!
 ========================================

-The Community Research Earth Digital Intelligent Twin (CREDIT) project is a research platform developed by the NSF NCAR Machine Integration and Learning for Earth Systems, or `MILES <https://ncar.github.io/miles>`_ group.
+The NSF NCAR Community Research Earth Digital Intelligent Twin (CREDIT) project is a research platform developed by the NSF NCAR Machine Integration and Learning for Earth Systems, or `MILES <https://ncar.github.io/miles>`_ group.
 CREDIT allows users to train, run, and evaluate AI numerical weather prediction models.